Skip to main content

 • The file formats wmv and wma are not supported.

-• The music file must not be larger than 1.5 MB (hold music) resp.
-3 MB (call queue).
+• The music file must not be larger than 1.5 MB (hold music) or 3 MB (call queue).

 • It can take up to 10 minutes for the new music to become available.